 A large number of factors need to be considered when specifying a rod system:

 Simpson Strong-Tie is here to help you.
 We provide complimentary design services to help engineers with their continuous rod design.
-Since no two buildings are alike, each project is optimally designed to the Designer's individual specifications.
-Run-assembly elevation drawings and load tables are provided to the Designer for approval.
-For our design support services, contact your Simpson Strong-Tie representative at (800) 999-5099 or visit strongtie.com/srscontact.
+Since no two buildings are alike, each project is optimally designed to the designer’s individual specifications.
+Run-assembly elevation drawings and load tables are provided to the designer for approval.
+For our design support services, reach out to your Simpson Strong-Tie representative, contact us or call (800) 999-5099.